jaumet/Alluvial-of-Mentions/README.md

 # Alluvial-of-Mentions
-A minimalist SVG diagrams galler-like using panzoom.js and jquery
+A minimalist SVG gallery using panzoom.js and jquery

 USAGE:
 Just put the code as it is under a web server.